EudraCT

 EudraCT (European Union Drug Regulating Authorities Clinical Trials Database) is the database for all interventional clinical trials on medicinal products submitted to the National Competent Authorities (NCAs) of the European Union (EU)/European Economic Area (EEA) from 1 May 2004 until 30 January 2023 under Directive 2001/20/EC, as well as for all trials conducted outside of the EEA that are part of a Paediatric Investigation Plan (PIP) and/or are conducted under Article 45 or 46 of Regulation (EC) No 1901/2006.
 Most of the protocol and results information of EudraCT trials is made publicly available through the European Union Clinical Trials Register (see Frequently Asked Questions).

-• the performance of amendments to EU/EEA Clinical Trial Applications for which the initial submission was done before 31 January 2023
+• the performance of amendments to EU/EEA Clinical Trial Applications for which the initial submission was done before 31 January 2023, for all trials foreseen to complete before 31 January 2025

 • the upload of third country files of trials conducted exclusively outside of the EU/EEA that are part of a Paediatric Investigation Plan (PIP) and/or in scope of Article 46 of the Paediatric Regulation (EC) 1901/2006 (so called “third country files”)

-• the update of EudraCT trial statuses by National Competent Authorities
+• the update of EudraCT trial statuses by National Competent Authorities, for all trials foreseen to complete before 31 January 2025

 • the submission of results of EudraCT trials by sponsors